signalwire/freeswitch-cluecon-lab/README.md

 ### Notes

-The Docker images are menat to be used on a non-firewalled machine running Docker on Linux.
+The Docker images are meant to be used on a non-firewalled machine running Docker on Linux.